CyberDataLab/COnVIDa-lib/lib/README.md

 # COnVIDa lib
-Core python-based implementation of data sources collection
+Core Python-based implementation of the data sources collection

 ## Table of Contents